 - Manage your FAFSA ID (your username and password)

 In addition, parents can use the app to transfer data from one child’s FAFSA form to a new FAFSA form for another one of their children.

 Did you know that you might be eligible for financial aid to help pay for college?
 Start the process by filling out the Free Application for Federal Student Aid (FAFSA®).
-The FAFSA will be available this October 1 for students who plan to attend college for the 2017-2018 academic year which begins in September 2017.
+The FAFSA will be available starting October 1 for students who plan to attend college for the following academic year which begins in September.

-The FAFSA asks for information such as your name and Social Security number, as well as information about your financial situation.
-After you fill out the FAFSA, watch for offers of financial aid from colleges you’ve applied to and have listed on the FAFSA.
+The FAFSA asks for information, such as your name and Social Security number, as well as information about your financial situation.
+After you submit the FAFSA, watch for offers of financial aid from colleges you applied to and have listed on the FAFSA.
 Make sure you compare the aid offers to see which school offers the best combination of net cost and “fit” for your academic needs.
-Once you’re enrolled in college, your school’s financial aid office will pay out the financial aid funds.

 Get ready for the FAFSA by creating an FSA ID, a username and password combination that you’ll use to sign the FAFSA and access certain websites related to your federal student aid.

 Visit the StudentAid website to find out how to fill out the FAFSA and create your FSA ID, what information is needed for the FAFSA, and what happens after the FAFSA